-- A valid patch is blue. - A yellow highlight identifies the selected channel - A stereo channel can accept signals from two independent mono sources. - A red patch indicate that the device is not available.
+- A valid patch is blue/green. - A red patch indicates that the device is not available. - A stereo channel can accept signals from two independent mono sources.

 Remove all patches using the Delete button.
 This deletes the patches for all channels in the displayed Patch View.
-Delete does not affect other Patch views.
+Delete does not affect other views.
+This process cannot be undone.